 No. E6 Electric Motor (6 volt)

 This fine Motor is fitted with reversing motion and provided with stopping and starting controls.
-It can be operated through a 9-volt Meccano Transformer from the mains, providing that the supply is alternating current, or from a 6-volt accumulator.
+It can be operated through a Meccano T6A, T6 or T6M Transformer from the mains (alternating current) or from a 6-volt accumulator.